What is the Window of Tolerance and How It Impacts Your Life

 Recognizing Your Emotional State Within the Window of Tolerance

 Understanding where you are within your Window of Tolerance involves tuning in to your body and emotions.
-This self-awareness is key to maintaining balance and regulating your responses.
+Noticing how your body reacts—such as changes in heart rate, muscle tension, or breathing—can help you recognize shifts in your state.

 When you’re within the optimal zone, you feel calm and capable.
 In this state, you can manage emotions, engage in tasks, and connect with others smoothly.
+When facing negative experiences, try to avoid judgment and respond to your emotions with compassion to foster resilience and emotional well-being.

 Signs of Being Within the Optimal Zone